- The number of 4G users has reached over 2.57 crore in Nepal..

 Still a need to focus on 4G quality of service

 Anyway, Nepal’s telcos have made their decision on quitting legacy mobile networks.
 Nepal Telecom has announced that it will phase out 2G service on 1800 MHz.
-Similarly, Ncell plans to switch off 3G network by 2025.
+Similarly, Ncell plans to switch off its 3G network by 2025.
 So, sooner than later, you will have only 4G and above connectivity support on your phone.
+It’s also the right direction for the telecommunications industry as 4G coverage has reached beyond 98%, and 5G could roll out soon.

 Don’t miss: How to get Ntc VoWiFi service | WiFi Calling